Omega-Numworks/Omega-Guide/_pages/en_US/omega.md

 ### Section I - Prepare recovery mode

-if your model is n0110, enter recovery mode by holding "6" and pressing "reset" if your model is n0100, you don't need recovery mode, it works normally.
+if your model is n0110, enter recovery mode by holding "6" and pressing "reset" if your model is n0100, enter recovery mode by plugging your calculator and pressing reset

 ### Section II - Install Omega